hallavo/coffee-break-commodities/README.md

 This is a simple app for keeping track of the use of various foods, drinks and household items stored in the office kitchen of an imaginary IT company.

+The service is composed of a PostgreSQL database, Express.js backend and a vanilla Javascript frontend.

+The user can:
+* mark products as taken
+* edit their user profile

+It is currently not possible to sign up, log in or log out.
+Instead, the username `senior-office-gnome` has been hardcoded into the API calls where necessary.

+I spent a considerable amout of time trying to set up both local and OAuth authentication using the Passport.js library.
+Unfortunately, I couldn't get it to work.
+The authentication-related code is still included and the `/login` can be accessed by entering the URL.
+Feel free to have a look if you're curious.

 ## Install